jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ## Persona
  ![alt text](nubjjugi.PNG "Figure1.
 Nubjjugi, the persona")

+* Age: 42
+* Occupation: Restaurant Owner
+* Status: Married
+* Location: Gangnam, Korea
+*
-* Nubjjugi is a restaurant owner
+* Nubjjugi is a 42 years old restaurant owner
-* His situated in busy area, usually always full during busy hours
+* His restaurant is in busy area of Gangnam, usually always full during busy hours
-* Many customers have to wait
+* Many customers have to wait for his restaurant.
+* His restaurant has limited space available in dining area
 * Loses lots of potential business to waiting customers
-* Has limited space available in dining area
+* He wants to minimize the number of waiting customers, so that he can reduce the lose of potential business

 ### Nubjjugi’s Goals:
 	1) Reduce customers’ waiting time